apmiller108/blog/_posts/2017-07-22-scope-the-monkey.markdown

 A Refinement is active is two places:
 1. Inside the `refine` block itself
-2. The code where `using` was called until the end of the definition if inside a module or class.
+2. Starting at the place in the code where `using` was called until the end of the definition if inside a module or class.

 ## Some Gotchas